Romney Marsh

 Romney Marsh is a sparsely populated wetland area in the counties of Kent and East Sussex in the south-east of England.
 It covers about 100 sqmi.
 The Marsh has been in use for centuries, though its inhabitants commonly suffered from malaria until the 18th century.
-Due to its location, geography and isolation, it was a smuggler's paradise between the 1600s and 1800s.
+Due to its location, geography and isolation, it was important for smugglers between the 17th and 19th centuries.
 The area has long been used for sheep pasture: Romney Marsh sheep are considered one of the most successful and important sheep breeds.
-Criss-crossed with numerous waterways, and with some areas lying below sea level, the Marsh has over time sustained a gradual level of reclamation, both through natural causes and by human intervention.
+Featuring numerous waterways, and with some areas lying below sea level, the Marsh has over time sustained a gradual level of reclamation, both through natural causes and by human intervention.
+The name Romney likely comes from the Old English Rumen ea meaning the "large watery place".

 Governance

 An electoral ward in the same name exists.
 This ward had a population of 2,358 at the 2011 census.